ilpersi/BHBot/README.md

 It will automatically screenshot any private messages and weekly rewards as they will pop up (it will close them automatically), as well as serious crashes (it drop these screenshots in the same folder it has been ran from).

+It will detect when teams are incomplete (team that you use to play GvG, PvP, dungeon, raid, etc.) and click on AUTO button.
+This will not put tanks in front, so you should adjust it manually when possible.
+(Note for version v20: this feature might currently be broken).

 In case bot detects a "Disconnected" dialog, it will pause its execution for 1 hour and thus give chance to the user to play the game.
 Disconnects are usually result of another Chrome instance (or android app) logging into the game.
 This is why bot pauses in case it detects it.